 Overcoming imposter syndrome starts by recognizing it in yourself and your peers.
 Becoming aware of your thoughts allows you to be able to reframe your mentality.
 It’s okay to remind yourself that it’s normal to not know everything or be good at everything, and that life is about everyday learning.
 Most people will have some moments where they experience self-doubt.
 It’s normal to not always feel 100% confident or to feel out of place.
 Talk to your peers — there may be some who are feeling the same way.

-Especially when you are in the early stages of your tech career as a woman, it’s important to surround yourself with like-minded mentors and peers that will help support you throughout your journey.
-At Hackbright, we recognize that learning software engineering as a woman in a classroom full of men can bring about imposter syndrome, which can take a toll on the success of your education.
+Especially when you are in the early stages of your tech career, it’s important to surround yourself with like-minded mentors and peers that will help support you throughout your journey.
+At Hackbright, we recognize that learning software engineering as a woman or gender diverse individual in a classroom full of men can bring about imposter syndrome, which can take a toll on the success of your education.

-That’s why we believe in an all-women learning environment where women feel supported in their studies, feel free to ask questions, and get the attention they need to make the most out of their experience.
-When women feel supported and able to speak up, they become empowered to realize their full potential.
+That’s why we have established a culture and learning environment that is safe and welcoming to people who are underrepresented in tech.
+All learners at Hackbright will feel supported in their studies, are free to ask questions, and will get the attention they need to make the most out of their experience.
+When everyone feels supported and able to speak up, they become empowered to realize their full potential.

-Hackbright’s all-women learning environment provides students and alumnae with an invaluable community of peers, mentors, and leaders.
-The Hackbright network means a lifetime of support from, and for women in tech.
+Hackbright’s learning environment provides students and alumni with an invaluable community of peers, mentors, and leaders.
+The Hackbright network means a lifetime of support.

-We firmly believe that when you combine a community of like-minded ambitious women and a network of strong support, the possibilities are endless.
+We firmly believe that when you combine a community of like-minded ambitious women, gender diverse individuals, and their allies within a network of strong support, the possibilities are endless.

 - Recruiting & Hiring (15)